 -operator: specifies a range of values.

+Automating systems in Cron time units follows a specific Cron schedule format.
 There are a number of special Cron schedule shortcuts used to specify common intervals.
 These are specified on the

 crontab entry in place of the conventional five column date specification.
 These special interval statements are:

 @annuallyboth run the specified task every year at 12:00am on the 1st of January.
 This is equivalent to specifying